FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 * micro and small associations must use **double-entry accounting** and submit their report to the **national bank of Belgium**.
 * large associations must also use double-entry accounting, use an extended report system and submit it to the national bank of Belgium.

+##### Simplified report

-The simplified report must contain [name of the association, juridic form, address, entreprise number and year](https://tcfb.be/associations-et-fondations-bilans-comptes-annuels/) and tables for income, spending, assets and debts.
+The simplified report can be made on a single sheet, and must contain [name of the association, juridic form (AISBL), address, entreprise number and year](https://tcfb.be/associations-et-fondations-bilans-comptes-annuels/) and tables for income, spending, assets and debts.
 See [model here](https://www.associatiffinancier.be/COMPTA/La%20nouvelle%20compta%20des%20petites%20asbl.pdf) (last page).
-The report must be delivered physically in two signed copies at the [Greffe du Tribunal de l'entreprise](https://tcfb.be/greffe/)
+The report must be delivered physically at the [Greffe du Tribunal de l'entreprise](https://tcfb.be/greffe/) (section des personnes morales, Boulevard de la Deuxième Armée Britannique 148, in Forest) and must include:

+* Two signed copies of the report

+* One copy of the last general assembly minutes (procès-verbal) that approves the report, signed by the administrators

+* One signed copy of the [attestation d'identité](https://tcfb.be/wp-content/uploads/2017/08/ANNEXE-3-Attestation-didentit%C3%A9.pdf) form

+* One copy of the deponent's identity card

+More info on the [associations page](https://tcfb.be/greffe-des-asbl/) of the Greffe

 This must be done maximum **one month after the annual general assembly meeting**